arm61/isis_school/1_the_fourier_transform/an_introduction_to_fourier_transforms.md

 ## What is a Fourier transform?

 The [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) is fundamental to the scattering of all radiation, including **neutrons**.
-The scattering interaction between radiation and some sample essentially performs a Fourier transform on the radiation, leading to the scattering pattern that we measure.
+The scattering interaction between radiation and some sample essentially performs a Fourier transform on the radiation, leading to the scattering pattern that we measure..

 Before we look in more detail at Fourier transforms and scattering, watch the video below from [3Blue1Brown](https://www.3blue1brown.com) which gives a great overview of the Fourier transform.
 ````{margin}